bruin-data/bruin-vscode/README.md

 ## Release Notes
-### Latest Release: 0.22.3
+### Latest Release: 0.22.4
-### Enhanced
-- Added validation for duplicate connection names in the same environment, with an error message displayed for duplicates.
-- Optimized connection management and made the port field editable.
+- Introduced a file picker for selecting the `service_account_json` in GPC connections.
+- Fixed connection keywords and set default values for a smoother user experience.

 ### Previous Highlights
+- **0.22.3**: Added validation for duplicate connection names in the same environment and made the port field editable.
 - **0.22.2**: Introduced an eye icon for password visibility in the input field.
 - **0.22.1**: Made the port field editable, resolved PostgreSQL connection issues, and allowed empty strings for `ssl_mode`.
 - **0.22.0**: Enabled editing of existing connections directly from the UI with Bruin CLI integration.